MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

  C1 | Controls | Advanced Sensors and Controls (lighting)
  C2 |  | Smart Thermostats

-The annual energy cost and use results for the individual measures are shown in Figures x. and x. below.
+The annual energy cost and use results for the individual measures are shown in Figures x. and x. andd summarized in Table x. below.
 Additionally, Table x. shows the time the cooling and heating setpoints are not met.

 ![image](png/figure_measures_energy_use.png)